urjanichakravarti/Survival-Analysis/README.md

 Therefore, Students from Course GGG are less likely to withdraw - only 0.06% of students from this course withdraw.
 Students from Course CCC are more likely to withdraw - over 46% of students from this course withdraw.
 Finally, students with fewer credits are less likely to withdraw, and those with more credits withdraw.
 Therefore, in order to prevent withdrawal from a course, we need to target students enrolled in courses CCC and/or students who have enrolled in many credits and mentor them.

+### Healthcare
+In the healthcare datasets, the Kaplan Meier Graph suggests that as the duration of the cancer increases, the probability of survival decreases drastically, which makes sense.
+From the decision tree and CPH model, age is the most important factor to monitor in ovarian cancer patients and the number of lymph nodes is the most important factor in colon cancer patients.